Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: The Cauchy problem and decays of the fields

-Since the equations of the above system, we will keep the first and the last equation which correspond to $r=n$ and $r=0$ respectively.
-Then we obtain $(n-1)$ equations which are a consequence of adding $(n-1)$ couples of the equations of the above system corresponding to $k=1,2...n-1$ respectively.
-Therefore, we get the evolution system with $(n+1)$ equations as follows
+In order to obtain the evolution system we keep the first and the last equations of \eqref{D} that correspond to $k=n$ and $k=0$ respectively.
+Then we obtain $(n-1)$ equations which are the sums of two equations in $(n-1)$ couples of the equations of \eqref{D} corresponding to $k=1,2...n-1$ respectively.
+Therefore, we get the evolution system which consists $(n+1)$ equations as follows

 where $k=1,2...n-1$.

 We rewrite the evolution system above under the matrix form by putting

 The effect of the derivative operator on $\Phi$, can be understood as the effect on each components of $\Phi$, for instance